 3. The smallest casino in the world is in a cab

 Technically, the smallest casino in the world isn’t even 10 foot by 10 foot.
-In 2016, to celebrate the summer of sport, Grosvenor Casino converted the back of a London taxi cab into a casino which was both mobile and playable.
+In 2016, to celebrate the summer of sport, Grosvenor Casino made the back of a London taxi cab into a casino that was both mobile and playable.

 With former England cricketer Phil Tufnell as a spokesperson, the cab toured England on a promotional drive while offering a few table games, a bar and (somehow) a television screen to show live sports.
-Whilst there are some truly tiny casinos out there, it’s unlikely this record is going to be broken.
+Whilst there are some truly tiny casinos out there, it’s unlikely this record will be broken.